War / Africa

 Rwanda Defense Force (4,000+ troops) provides the decisive counterinsurgency shield in Cabo Delgado and is simultaneously weaponized as coercive leverage.

-RPF-linked commercial firms embed Rwandan economic interests in LNG concession areas, deepening Kigali's stake in the deployment's continuation.
+RPF-linked commercial firms embed Rwandan economic interests in LNG concession areas.

-Ansar al-Sunna Wa-Jama'a (Al-Shabaab Mozambique) remains the primary insurgent node conducting attacks across Cabo Delgado under ISIS affiliation.
+Ansar al-Sunna Wa-Jama'a (Al-Shabaab Mozambique) is the primary insurgent node conducting attacks across Cabo Delgado under ISIS affiliation.

-Islamic State Sahel Province now functions as a structured transnational external-operations hub integrated into IS global command.
+Islamic State Sahel Province functions as a structured transnational external-operations hub, providing Ansar al-Sunna with ideological framing.

 Battle Deaths